Weight Loss Dog Food for Senior Dogs

 According to Dr. Jerry Klein, AKC chief veterinary officer, “Dogs of all ages can be obese, although the greatest prevalence of obesity occurs in dogs between 5 and 12 years old.
 This condition may result in serious health problems, decrease longevity, and detract from quality of life.”
 Between decreasing activity levels, common overfeeding, and lack of obesity prevention, senior dogs are more prone to obesity.
-On top of that, the metabolisms of dogs have a tendency to slow down as they age as well.
+On top of that, the metabolisms of geriatric dogs (older dogs) have a tendency to slow down as they age as well.

 This is another reason why senior dog health is so important.
 Feeding a quality dog food will only help so much if you’re trying to keep your dog on the right end of the body condition score chart.

 In order to help your dog lose weight, you’ll want to make sure that you’re feeding a high quality dog food that is low in fat content.
 In addition to dog foods for weight loss, you might also consider finding joint supplements with chondroitin and glucosamine for dogs if you haven’t already.
 While many weight management or low calorie dog food recipes will already contain glucosamine and chondroitin sulfate, making sure your dog’s joints are supported if they need to lose a few pounds is super important and will help make any exercise efforts easier on them.
 Further, make sure that you have your dog on a proper feeding schedule, as this will also help with metabolism.

 In addition to low calorie food, low calorie dog treats are another thing to keep in mind.
 Overfeeding treats are a common culprit of weight gain, so making sure your dog’s daily treat intake isn’t taking up a ton of calories will make a big difference in their weight loss journey.